Swarajrathod2003/Introduction-to-Data-Analytics-on-Google-Cloud/README.md

 This repository is created to:

 - Document my Google Cloud learning journey
-- Reinforce concepts through note-taking
+- Reinforce concepts through structured note-taking
 - Track my progress throughout the learning path
 - Build a public knowledge base
 - Share practical learnings with the community